Visual Impairment IconHigh Contrast

 I was aroused from it by strange voices.
 The woodmen passing had stopped their waggon for a chat and an exchange of whiskies.
 I joined them, and noticed that they saw nothing unusual in my manner; and by-and-by, although the events of the afternoon were perpetually before me, I fell into conversation with one of the party.
 He had prospected all the surrounding country for gold, and was full of interesting information.
 One thing he told me attracted me especially—that in some ravines, a dozen miles or so from my camp, were the remains of some very singular Indian huts.

-“They’ve got nothing like them,” said he, “anywhere else, and there isn’t an Indian of any sort about here, Piute, Apache or Navajo,3In the 19th century, these tribes were generally located in the western and southwestern United States.
-Here, it is possible that Wilmot notes the rarity of an Indian from either of these tribes seeing a fellow tribesman so far east, let alone an Indian from a completely foreign. that has ever seen any others of the kind.
+“They’ve got nothing like them,” said he, “anywhere else, and there isn’t an Indian of any sort about here, Piute, Apache or Navajo, that has ever seen any others of the kind.2In the 19th century, these tribes were generally located in the western and southwestern United States.
+Here, it is possible that Wilmot notes the rarity of an Indian from any of these tribes seeing a fellow tribesman so far east, let alone an Indian from elsewhere.
 And I’ve described them to Sioux and Pueblos, but they had never heard of the like before.
 They puzzle me outright, for they’re built, as it were, out of coils of stone and clay, without a break in the coil, just as the old straw bee-hives—’skips’ we called them in England—were made.
 They’re very queer, those huts, and the queerest thing about them is that they break out, as it were, all over a hill-side in a day or two, mostly in rainy weather and then the rain washes them away again.
 And the Indians that build them never live in them.
 No one has ever seen them being built.”

 I was thoroughly interested, feeling that I was on the track for discovering, perhaps, a non-Indian race of American aborigines; and having taken notes of the direction of this curious village, and various landmarks, promised to let my friend know the result of the visit which I had already determined to make to it.